Bandwidth/cluecon-demo/README.md

 ![alt text](images/ngrok_url_example.png)

-Take note of the HTTPS Forwarding URL.
+Take note of the HTTPS Forwarding url.
 You will need this later in setting up the demo.

 Leave this command running, and open a new terminal window